iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow Min Cut.md

 The maxflow min-cut is a problem and its dual, and this particular problem is the network flow equivalent of a simplex feasibility search algorithm.
 Let's assume that we are maximizing the total amount of flow from the node $s$  to $t$, and the mass balance constraints on each of the vertex has to be zero, so that there is no loss of flow across the network.
 To start we consider a list of assumptions made without the loss of generalization, and it's made simplify the discussion for the algorithm later.

+**Maximum Flow Standard Assumptions:**

 1. The network is directed.
 If not consider [[Reduction to Network Flow]] to make it so.
 2. All the capacities are non-negative integers.
 This is required so that the algorithm terminates, and it produces flow with integral values.
 Without it the augmenting path algorithm will converge in solution and flow value , but it will never get to the irrational solution exact.
 3. The network flow doesn't contain a directed path from node s to node t, composed only of infinite capacity arcs.
 4. $(i, j)\in A \iff (j, i)\in A$, pairs of arcs of reverse direction exists in the graph.
 Zero capacity arcs are used to represent non-existing arcs on the graph. <mark style="background:#CACFD9A6;">(I think this is talking about the residual graph and has nothing to do about the original graph given that a zero flow from $s-t$ always being a feasible path for max flow problem.)</mark>
 5. The network doesn't contain any parallel arcs across vertices.

 Take it for granted now that these set of assumptions has no loss of generality to the network flow problem.

+**The LP Formulations**:

-The LP formulation of the network flow problem is given as:
+The LP of the network flow problem is given as:

 $$
 \begin{aligned}